nodeGame/nodegame/README.md

 ## Important!

 The NPM version and the github have diverged.
 The latest and recommended vesion is on github.
-Is a development version with incomplete documentation.
+It is, however, a development version with incomplete documentation.
 The version found on NPM is considerably older, it lacks many featurs, but it is relatively stable and contains consistent documentation.

 The instruction for _Quick start_ refers to the old version.
 If you want to try the new version follow the instructions under _Source codes_.